 Immune globulin is given throughout life, and antibiotics may be given continuously.

 X-linked agammaglobulinemia results from a mutation in a gene on the X (sex) chromosome (called an X-linked disorder) X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are made of a very long strand... read more .
-X-linked disorders usually affects boys.
+X-linked disorders usually affect boys.

 For about the first 6 months after birth, immunoglobulins from the mother protect against infection.
 At about age 6 months, levels of these immunoglobulins start to decrease, and affected infants start having recurring cough, nasal infections (rhinitis), and/or infections of the ears, skin, sinuses, and lungs.
 The infections are usually due to bacteria such as pneumococci, streptococci, and Haemophilus bacteria.
 Some unusual viral infections of the brain may develop.
 The tonsils are very small, and lymph nodes do not develop.